walterfreeman/ast101/staff-manual.md

 can be a lot more efficient than either email or GroupMe threads.

 We will use Discord as a means of communication with the students, though it is not required that either they or we use it.
 You may join the Discord server at <https://discord.gg/M52DajmqMV>.
 Ping Walter once you're there for the coach/TA role.
+If any coaches are spending substantial time there (either helping AST101 students or students in other classes), talk to Walter regarding getting paid for this work.

 ### Your Roles